jonathanHuwP/CrystalGrowthTracker/README.md

 If you have installed Anaconda, you can install the software and run in two steps:,

-### Set-up the Enviromet and Build the Software
+### Set-up the Environment and Build the Software

 Download or clone from gitHub.

 Open an Anaconda shell and navigate to the CrystalGrowthTracker directory.

-Set up the conda enviroment (if you are a developer see below):
+Set up the conda environment (if you are a developer see below):

 `conda env create -f environment_CGT.yml`